 You might need the HP Mobile Broadband Module IMEI and/or MEID number to activate mobile broadband service.
 The number may be printed on a label located on the bottom of your computer, inside the battery bay, under the service door, or on the back of the display.

 You can find the number following these steps:

-1. On the taskbar, right-click the network status icon.
+1. From the taskbar, select the network status icon.

 2. Select Network & Internet Settings.

-3. Under the Network & Internet section, select Status.
+3. Under Network & Internet, select Status.